Terminal-First AI Development

 OpenAI Codex

 Codex matters when you want continuity across app, editor, CLI, and delegated coding tasks.
-It works well for teams that want one broader system rather than several disconnected assistants.
+The product is broader than it was a few weeks ago, and GPT-5.5 is available in Codex as well as the now-documented API model route.
+The core reason to choose it here is still one coherent execution system rather than several disconnected assistants.

 Aider as the lighter path